Student wearing a stethoscope smiles with several people wearing scrubs in the background.

 Cost: $6995

-Short-Term Course Credits: 0 The Medical Assistant Program is designed for those students wishing to begin their career path in the healthcare industry.
+The Medical Assistant Program is designed for those students wishing to begin their career path in the healthcare industry.
 The medical assistant is an unlicensed member of the healthcare team that is trained in multiple skills.
 Medical Assistants work mainly in outpatient or ambulatory care facilities and are cross trained to perform administrative and clinical duties.
 This 16 week accelerated program will teach the student to perform the skills of a medical assistant and give the student the foundational knowledge needed to successfully fulfill that role.
 Students will need access to a computer during the program.
 The class will meet as scheduled throughout the week.
-Prerequisite(s): Instructor Consent.

 Course Details and Requirements

-- I have to work.
+5. I have to work.
 How many hours are the clinicals?
-160 hours done in the last half of the 16-week program.
+160 hours done in the last half of the 14 -week program.

-- When is class?
+9. When is class?
 The apprenticeship class is Monday – Friday from 8am-5pm, every other day.
 It will alternate between class time and clinicals for 14 of the 16 weeks.
+The hybrid class has lectures online and scheduled lab times via the lab calendar.
+Certain skills must be checked off prior to the start of your externship.

-- Is a background check required for the program?
+13. Is a background check required for the program?
 Yes!
 You must successfully pass a federal, criminal, and local background check.
-Information will be sent to you after the first night of class from our clinical coordinator to your OTC email address.
+Information will be sent to you from our clinical coordinator to your OTC email address.
 These must come back clear before you can start your clinical rotation.

-- Is a drug screen required to complete clinical?
+14. Is a drug screen required to complete clinical?
 Yes!
 You must successfully pass a urine drug screen before being placed in a clinical environment.
+If you fail to show up for your drug screen, you will be given one additional opportunity.
+If you do not complete the drug screen, you will be dismissed for failure to comply with our policies.

 Clinical Duties (may include, but not limited to):